polks71/copygpdatabase/README.md

 - Allow users, auditors, or reporting tools to query the legacy data after cutover to BC.
 - Avoid carrying over all historical data into BC while still preserving it for reference.

 You can also use the tool outside of GP → BC migrations any time you need a lightweight full-data copy of a GP database for analysis or archiving.
-The data copy does a merge so any updates
+The data copy does a merge so any updates that occur between run will be migrated over.

 ## Requirements